amitkhare/slim-hmvc-installer/README.md

     composer update

-Replace `[my-app-name]` with the desired directory name for your new application.
+> Replace `[my-app-name]` with the desired directory name for your new application.
 You'll want to:

+> Point your virtual host document root to your new [my-app-name]'s root / directory. it will automatically redirect all calls to /public/index.php via .htaccess

 >> Open in Web Browser, follow onscreen instructions.